aeon-lakes/ERI_Project/README.md

 ## An Effort-Reward Model Instrument parser and calculator

-Siegert's Effort-Reward Imbalance (ERI) model proposes that when there is an imbalance between work effort and reward —particularly with the effort being greater than the reward— work stress results.
+Siegert's Effort-Reward Imbalance (ERI) model proposes that when there is an imbalance between work effort and reward —particularly with effort being greater than the reward— work stress results.
 This can lead to a variety of adverse health outcomes.
 The model also suggests that over-commitment, or a personal motivation to work excessively, can increase the risk of these adverse health outcomes.
 ERI is measured through a questionnaire that includes items concerning Effort, Reward, and Over-Commitment.
-The questionnaire has long and short versions, both of which use four-point Likert scales.
+The questionnaire has long and short versions, both of which can use four-point or five point Likert scales.

 The ERI questionnaire is a standardized, self-report measure of ERI.
 The long version has 16 items: 10 measuring reward, six measuring effort, and six